 Landing a new job is exciting, and a pre-employment physical is an important step in making sure you’re ready to start working.
 The highly trained team of primary care providers at Arundel Medical Group, Inc. provides employment physicals at their clinic in Glen Burnie, Maryland.
 If you need an employment physical, call the office or request an appointment online today.
+They also accept same day walk-ins.

 It’s common for companies to require a physical exam before welcoming a new member onto their team.
 These exams ensure that potential employees are physically and mentally fit for the job.